ManApart/quest-command/readme.md

 ### Building

- > Needs Updating with Multiplatform

 Run `gradlew buildData`.
-This generates json files etc so that they don't need to be done at runtime.
-This only needs to be re-run when you change certain files (like adding new commands, events, event listeners, changing json, etc)
+This creates and updates some files via reflection so that they don't need to be done at runtime.
+This only needs to be re-run when you change certain files (like adding new commands, events, event listeners, etc)

-Run `gradlew build jar` to build a jar.
-This should be found in `QuestCommand/build/libs` (`quest-command-1.0-SNAPSHOT`)
+Run `gradlew build` to build a jar.
+This should be found in `QuestCommand/build/libs`

-Run `gradlew publishToMavenLocal` to push to local maven for other projects to consume
+Run `gradlew publishToMavenLocal` to push to local maven for other projects to consume. `implementation("org.rak.manapart:quest-command:dev")`

 #### Gradle failing to build
 `./gradlew: 68: Syntax error: word unexpected (expecting "in")` is due to [differences between windows and linux](https://stackoverflow.com/questions/55342922/gradle-gradlew-expecting-in) and can be solved by `sed -i.bak 's/\r$//' gradlew`